zakman186/docker-Jackettvpn/README.md

 password

 ## PUID/PGID
-User ID (PUID) and Group ID (PGID) can be found by issuing the following command for the user you want to run the container as:-
+User ID (PUID) and Group ID (PGID) can be found by issuing the following command for the user you want to run the container as:

 ```
 id <username>